 What Happens After My AOS Interview?

-If the officer determines that your marriage is valid based on a preponderance of the evidence (meaning, greater than 51%), he or she will recommend your application for approval and initiate the issuance of your Green Card.
+If the officer determines that your marriage is valid based on a preponderance of the evidence (meaning, greater than 51%), he or she will recommend your green card application again for approval and initiate the issuance of your marriage Green Card thereafter.